freeman-lab/gl-material/README.md

 npm install gl-scene-material
 ```

-## definition
+## example

-Here's a simple example of the schema for a material that's determined by a color
+Here's the definition of a flat material determined by a color:

 ```javascript
 var flat = {